-When my brother and his wife bought me a golf ball cabinet about ten years ago, I started collecting logo balls from all the different courses I played.
-I hadn’t started my foray in to golf writing at the time so its contents grew slowly but steadily, consisting primarily of muni tracks around Waukesha County.
+When my brother and his wife bought me a golf ball cabinet about fifteen years ago, I started collecting logo balls from all the different courses I played.
+I hadn’t started my foray in to golf writing at the time, so its contents grew slowly but steadily, consisting primarily of muni tracks around Waukesha County.

 I started WiscoGolfAddict in 2011, and during that year played 59 different courses including three of my first private clubs.
 With 2012 came my first out-of-state golf trips: Myrtle Beach with my cousins Frank and Jeff, and the Upper Peninsula of Michigan with a group of friends.
 It was also the year I played my first Tour courses, including Erin Hills, Blackwolf Run’s River course, Chambers Bay, University Ridge and Cog Hill No. 4 Dubsdread.
 I played 126 rounds in 2012 at a total of 52 different courses.